abdulkhanCS/Player-Stats-Django-API/README.md

 ## Making a Request

 The following code makes a request to FastbreakAPI and retrieves player data using Axios.
 To use Axios, install the client through typing the command ```npm install axios``` in your current working directory.
-The code can be found under the demo folder in demo.js.
+The code below can be found under the demo folder in demo.js.

 ![Working example](https://i.imgur.com/7jYnIUF.png)